OSSystemsEmbeddedLinux/ossystems-embedded-linux-platform/modifying-platform.md

 ### Element default

 Its remote and revision attributes are used as default when a project element does not specify its own remote or revision attribute.
-In the example above, the default revision is `kirkstone`, so all projects which doesn't specify a revision will be fetched from **kirkstone** revision.
+In the example above, the default revision is `nanbield`, so all projects which doesn't specify a revision will be fetched from **nanbield** revision.

 ### Element copyfile